-How does the analysis and optimization of the capital structure differ for companies in various stages and with different business models?
+How does analysis and optimization of capital structure differ for companies in various stages and with different business models?

-First, let's take a closer look at the principles of capital structure.
+First, let's take a closer look at the core elements of capital structure.

 Definition: What is capital structure?

-The capital structure, or capital stack, delineates a company's blend of equity and debt, featured on the liability side of its balance sheet.
-It serves as a blueprint for how the company organizes and replenishes its financial reservoirs.
+The capital structure, or capital stack, describes a company's mix of equity (selling shares) and debt (borrowed money).
+It appears on the liability side of the balance sheet.
+The capital structure serves as a blueprint for how the company organizes and replenishes its financial reservoirs.

 A high proportion of equity generally indicates a good capital structure.
 The company is financially sound, the assets are backed by equity.
 Conversely, high liabilities may indicate that the assets do not belong to the company itself, but to third parties (e.g., banks).
 However, in practice, the evaluation of the capital stack is also based on other factors.